ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-standalone-vsi.md

     # Example: DB-IMAGE = "ibm-sles-15-4-amd64-sap-applications-8"
     ```

-    * The hostname should be up to 13 characters as required by SAP.
+    * The hostname must be up to 13 characters as required by SAP.
 For more information about the rules that apply to hostnames for SAP systems, see SAP Note 611361 - Hostnames of SAP ABAP Platform servers.
     * Customize your SAP system configuration.
 Modify the `input.auto.tfvars` file to specify SAP ASE Sybase system configuration and enter the location of the downloaded SAP Kits.

     ``` terraform